This article is updated regularly. It was last updated in February 2022!

 All of this can get even more complicated when you also consider the fact that business is being done with foreign countries, opening up the possibility of a language and cultural barrier.

-Translation and localization services can also help with translating legal documents and contracts.
-The translator should specialize in legal translation.
+Translation services can also help with translating legal documents and contracts.
+The translator should be an expert in languages and a specialist in culture.
 That will help them be able to properly convey legal terms in the new region.
-The best translation services for your needs will also have experience with export sales.
+The best translation services for your needs should also be an experienced firm when it comes to export sales.

 In addition to translating documents and marketing materials, translation services can also help communication happen in real-time.
 Any business that exports may have to communicate with workers and other companies in foreign markets.
 They may have to negotiate deals, discuss shipping schedules, or engage in other communication that helps goods flow from one region into another.